jKyuery/seoul-classifier/README.md

 - And Night buses which operate only at night
     - ![s_night (1).jpeg](attachment:6c898ea5-af8f-462c-924e-ce3c94fb265f.jpeg)

+- There's other buses that roam around Seoul too.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 The data was scraped using the [Google Image Scraper](https://github.com/ohyicong/Google-Image-Scraper) and hand picked from NamuWiki pages.